 • Is a purchase reason for B-cars became the top consideration in 2011 (21%), up from fourth in 2001 (14%);

 • Fuel economy as a purchase reason for C-cars nearly tripled in importance from 2001 (7%) to 2011 (19%), going from fifth to first;

 • After ranking 16th in 2001, fuel economy was listed in the top five most important purchase reasons for small utility vehicles in 2011;

 • Fuel economy was listed in the top 10 most important purchase reasons for sports car buyers for the first time in 2011;

-• Fuel economy as a top purchase reason for medium utility vehicles jumped 14 spots from 2001 to 2011;
+• Top purchase reason for medium utility vehicles jumped 14 spots from 2001 to 2011;

 • As a top purchase reason for C/D-cars ranked fifth in 2011 after ranking 12th in 2001.

 OK, again, considering the rapid fuel price hikes we suffered through in 2008 and again earlier this year, none of this data comes as much of a surprise, to say the very least.
 But what it does indicate is a fundamental shift is occurring in buying habits – a shift that, in turn, will potentially help spur even more improvements in fuel economy without necessarily affecting vehicle performance.[/box]